wmartinmimi/nvim-config/README.md

 ## Description

-This is my own personal bootstrapped nvim config.
+This is my own personal nvim config.
 I keep this as backup in case I wiped my config.

 Intended for termux but may work on others as well.